 - Pain, suffering, and emotional losses related to the injury

 Unfortunately, property owners and their insurance companies often have a lot of experience defending themselves against claims from victims of slips and falls.
 Most victims of unsafe premises don’t fully understand their rights, how the insurance industry works, or what to expect from the legal process.
-By working with an experienced attorney who has successfully handled premises liability cases in the past, victims can take steps to truly “even the playing field” between themselves and large companies.
+By working with our experienced slip and fall lawyers who have successfully handled premises liability cases in the past, victims can take steps to truly “even the playing field” between themselves and large companies.

-Our Nashville Premises Liability Lawyers Fight for You After an Injury on Unsafe Premises
+Our Nashville Slip and Fall Lawyers Fight for You After an Injury on Unsafe Premises

 At GriffithLaw, we know how difficult it can be for victims to fight for what they deserve after a serious injury caused by someone else’s negligence.
 As former insurance adjusters, ourselves, we know exactly how these companies take advantage of victims’ inexperience with the law and take steps to minimize victims’ claims.
 We are now dedicated to helping victims understand and assert their rights, and we aim to make it easy and comfortable for victims to get the legal support they need.
 If you have questions, or if you’re ready to start investigating your family’s rights today, give GriffithLaw in Franklin a call at 615-807-7900 or fill out our contact form for a prompt response.
 We are here to fight for you.